inkytonik/kiama/wiki/Installation.md

 ## Downloading a binary version

-Binary distributions of Kiama version 1.5.2 and earlier are available as Java archives (jar files) from the Downloads section of this site.

-As of January 2014, Google Code no longer allows hosted projects to publish new files for download.
-Jars etc for Kiama version 1.5.3 and later can be obtained from
+Jars for Kiama can can be obtained from
 [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ckiama).
+Nightly builds are available on [CloudBees](https://inkytonik.ci.cloudbees.com/job/Kiama).

 ## Running using a binary version